-His current fleet comprises the barge, a Fairey Swordsman he keeps on Hayling Island on the south coast of England, a classic Riva that he uses in Newport, Rhode Island, where he also has a home, and Hush, a 20-metre Royal Huisman motor yacht that he bases in Mallorca and which once belonged to his good friend Ed Dubois.
+His fleet at the time of the interview included the barge, a Fairey Swordsman he kept on Hayling Island on the south coast of England, a classic Riva that he used in Newport, Rhode Island, where he also has a home, and Hush, a 20-metre Royal Huisman motor yacht based in Mallorca and which once belonged to his good friend Ed Dubois.
 “I bought it after he died.
 I liked it and thought every time I’m on it I’ll think of him.”
-His days in bigger yachts are long gone, he says.
+His days on bigger yachts are long gone, he said.
 “When you have a big boat, there’s this constant pressure to use it, even if you want to do something else.
 And then you’ve got the irritation of the crew and then God forbid something doesn’t work on the yacht and the captain says, ‘I’m sorry, Mr de Savary, but we won’t be able to leave port today.’
 And you think, ‘Hang on, I’ve put a fortune into this bloody boat and the damn thing isn’t working!’”

 Savvy's Master is elegant and minimalistic, adhering to a monochromatic colour scheme

-He's much happier nowadays cruising around Narragansett Bay in his Riva or pottering up the Beaulieu River in the Fairey.
-Savvy, meanwhile, he has taken all over the rivers and canals of Western Europe – and is thought to be the largest private boat to navigate the Canal du Midi in the South of France.
+He's much happier, he said, cruising around Narragansett Bay in his Riva or pottering up the Beaulieu River in the Fairey.
+His ownership of Savvy, meanwhile, saw him travel the rivers and canals of Western Europe.
+Savvy is also thought to be the largest private boat to navigate the Canal du Midi in the South of France.
 “I had never dreamed I’d own a barge.
 But then my broker Peter Insull called me and told me about it and it sounded quite fun.
 The minute I walked on it in Amsterdam I saw its potential, so I bought it and spent two years doing the inland waterways of Europe.
 I probably saw a fraction of it.
 You could easily spend years doing different areas, and the best thing is you’re never far from an airport.
 I never thought I would enjoy more than a week on the barge but I was wrong.
 It’s a whole different experience.”

 The lower deck corridor of Savvy